All of these problems seemed intractable at first with decisions made about one influencing,

 <link:link type="uri" ref="pforms.html">PForms</link:link>

-different from JXForms but it does not slavishly follow the latter.
-I believe that
+is not radically different from JXForms but it does not slavishly follow the latter.
+I believe

 <link:link type="uri" ref="pforms.html">PForms</link:link>